 Fortunately, this is something that you can do from the Signatures and Stationery dialog box that we have been working with to customize when these signatures get used.

 You can create a new signature by going to a new message, selecting the Message tab, then clicking the Signatures button and choosing the Signatures option.
 You will then click the New button under Select signature to edit.
 You can then use the text box under Edit signature to add the information that you want to include in the signature.
 Once you are done, click the Replies/forwards dropdown menu and choose the signature that you just created.
 You can then click OK when you are done.

 How to Turn Off the Automatic Outlook Reply Signature in Outlook 2013

 The steps above assume that you had previously created a signature in Outlook and that you had chosen to include it whenever you replied to an email or forwarded an email.
 Once you complete the steps above, this will no longer occur.

-The signature tool in the Microsoft Corporation Outlook application provides you with the ability to not only add the signatrue to a new message or on replies and forwards, but you can also create signatures for different email accounts, customize its appearance with things like a company logo or website link, or create a new signature and delete existing ones.
+The signature tool in the Microsoft Corporation Outlook application provides you with the ability to not only add the signature to a new message or on replies and forwards but you can also create signatures for different email accounts, customize its appearance with things like a company logo or website link, or create a new signature and delete existing ones.

 You can read this article to learn about additional ways to customize your Outlook 2013 signature, such as adding a Web page link.